-In this article, we will discuss std::numericlimits::max and std::numericlimits::min functions with their syntax and examples.
+In this guide, we will explore the functions std::numericlimits::max and std::numericlimits::min, including their syntax and usage examples.

 What is std::numeric_limits::max?

-The std::numeric_limits<T>:: max method returns the largest finite number that can be represented by the numeric type T. All arithmetic types can work for type T.
+The std::numeric_limits<T>:: max function provides the highest finite value that can be stored using the numeric data type T. This method is compatible with all numerical data types for T.

 Header files: